 It's a delicate balance when you're a new parent.
 You don't want to call the doctor for every little hiccup, cough or bump, but you also don't want to overlook serious health issues your child may have.

 So how do you know when to worry?
-We spoke with pediatrician William Thomas, DO, of LewisGale Medical Center in Christiansburg, Virginia, to learn about some of the symptoms that may be cause for concern.
+Here are some tips for knowing which symptoms may be cause for concern.

 If an infant under 3 months of age has a true fever – a rectal temperature over 100.4 degrees Fahrenheit or 38 degrees Celsius – it's important that he or she be evaluated by their pediatrician.
 Doctors will perform a physical exam, since a fever (no matter what the number is) isn't always going to indicate what is wrong.

 When your child has a fever, you may notice he or she needs more fluids, has an increased heart rate, has problems sleeping or may be grumpy.